Skip to content

 Delivery & pickup

-Curbside meetups at ITO and KOA: how they actually go.
+Meeting you at ITO and KOA: how it actually goes.

 • Where do you deliver?

 Hilo International Airport (ITO) and Kona International Airport (KOA).
-Curbside, outside baggage claim.
+We meet you at the airport — sometimes right at the curb, more often in the airport parking lot a minute's walk from baggage claim.
+We text the exact meeting spot before you land.
 We are delivery-only and do not operate a walk-in rental counter.

 • How does the ITO / KOA meetup work?

 You send us your flight number.
 We track your arrival.
-You walk out of baggage claim to the ground-transportation curb; we're parked there with your van, keys ready.
-Quick walk-around, paperwork, and you drive off.
+Before you land we text you the meeting spot (curb or the short-term parking lot a minute away).
+You walk out of baggage claim, find the van, quick walk-around and paperwork, and you drive off.
 Typical handoff: 10–15 minutes.

 • What if my flight is delayed?